DecentricCorp/Lightrail-API-Docs/use-cases/promotions.md

 You can start a promotion by creating a _Promotion Program_ in the Lightrail Web App.
 The Program specifies some overall attributes of the promotion such as currency, validity period, value range, and redemption rules.
 For example, you can create a _Back to School_ promotion Program with values in USD, valid only in the last week of August.

-Once you have a Promotion Program, you can create promotional values based on that and attach them to existing Cards.
+Once you have a Promotion Program, you can create promotional values based on it and attach them to existing Cards.
 The value will be subject to the rules and conditions set by the program.

 ## Detailed Flow